jlewitt1/keshro-mcp/README.md

 Ask Claude Code to `list all keshro templates` to confirm everything is working.

-## Recommended execution loop
+## Execution loop (MCP)

-Use the MCP tools for the same execution loop that the CLI now drives with `keshro continue` or `keshro agent-prompt`:
+If you are using MCP instead of the CLI, follow this loop:

 1. `get_project(migration_id=...)`
 2. `get_plan(plan_id=...)`